Brown Betty Teapot

 One of my favourite shirts is beautifully made from what has been politely described as ‘poor cotton’.
 The clever bit is that said cotton is exactly the right fabric.
 One which has improved with wash and wear.

 What does this have to do with teapots?
 Well, we are nothing if not a nation of hot drinkers.
 Tisanes and coffee have captured our hearts, but in a crisis?
 Kettle goes on and a proper cup of tea is prescribed.

 The tea itself?
-Well that’s individual choice.
+Well that’s an individual choice.
 Not my place to argue.
 The method, open to interpretation, your Nan was right though, a warmed tea pot is best.

-As for pot, the West Sussex based car company of tea pots is the Brown Betty.
+As for the pot, the West Sussex based car company of tea pots is the Brown Betty.
 Less a branded product, more an example of the power of good and efficient design

-Although pleasing to look at and use, this is a workhorse.
+Although pleasing to look at and to use, this is a workhorse.
 Made in Stoke-on-Trent by hand, from insulating red Staffordshire clay, with perfect tea brewing curves bathed in a durable Rockingham glaze.